-We all want to be the first to know something new, and we don’t want to be left out of the conversation.
-This is why platforms like Facebook and YouTube have had live video as an offering for years and new players like Amazon have recently jumped into the live streaming space.
+We all want to be the first to know something new.
+This is why platforms like Facebook and YouTube have had live video as an offering for years.
+It’s also why new players like Amazon have recently jumped into the live streaming space.

 The relationship between live streaming and branding

-There are many different ways that you can live stream and many different use cases from live video panel discussions, to gaming, to live video podcasts, webinars and summits, live Q+As, live shopping, and more.
+There are many different ways that you can live stream and many different use cases.
+You can host panel discussions, conduct interviews, stream gaming, podcasts, webinars, summits, Q+As, live shopping, and more.